Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

 ![Diagram](img/Geographic_redundancy_diagram.png)

 Sprout has one memcached cluster per geographic region.
 Although memcached itself does not support the concept of local and remote peers, sprout builds this on top - writing to both local and remote clusters and reading from the local but falling back to the remote.
-Communication between the nodes is encrypted and authenticated with IPsec.
+Communication between the nodes should be secure - for example, if it is going over the public internet rather than a private connection between datacenters, it should be encrypted and authenticated with IPsec.
 Each sprout uses homers and homesteads in the same region only.

 Separate instances of bono in each geographic region front the sprouts in that region.
-Clearwater uses a geo-routing DNS service such as Amazon's Route&nbsp;53 to achieve this.A geo-routing DNS service responds to DNS queries based on latency, so if you're nearer to geographic region B's instances, you'll be served by them.
+Clearwater uses a geo-routing DNS service such as Amazon's Route&nbsp;53 to achieve this.
+A geo-routing DNS service responds to DNS queries based on latency, so if you're nearer to geographic region B's instances, you'll be served by them.

 Homestead and homer are each a single cluster split over the geographic regions.
 Since they are backed by Cassandra (which is aware of local and remote peers), they can be smarter about spatial locality.
-Communication between the nodes is encrypted and authenticated with IPsec.
-(Cassandra also supports TLS authentication/encryption but since we already have IKE/IPsec configured for other nodes, it is simpler to use this.)
+As with Sprout nodes, communication between the nodes should be secure.

 ellis is not redundant, whether deployed in a single geographic region or more.
 It is deployed in one of the geographic regions and a failure